krishpranav/subdomaingather/README.md

 **Collecting data only on a specific subdomain**

 If you only want to collect results related to a specific subdomain you can use the `--subs-only` flag.
-This will cause vita to run on the actual domain and not the root domain.
+This will cause subdomaingather to run on the actual domain and not the root domain.
 Results will be filtered to anything that ends with the input domain or domains.
 ```